canonical/vanilla-framework/templates/docs/patterns/navigation.md

 On small screens side navigation is rendered off-screen as a drawer.
 To open the side navigation drawer, add `is-expanded` class to main `.p-side-navigation` element.
 To close the drawer (with the animation) remove `is-expanded` class and replace it with `is-collapsed` class.

-To make sure side navigation toggle works without JavaScript the toggle button for opening the side navigation drawer should be an anchor with href linking to the id attribute of the side navigation element (for example: `<a href="#drawer" class="p-side-navigation__toggle">`).
+To make sure side navigation toggle works without JavaScript the toggle button for opening the side navigation drawer should be an anchor with `href` attribute pointing to the `id` attribute of the side navigation element (for example: `<a href="#drawer" class="p-side-navigation__toggle">`).

 #### Theming